drobledoruiz/heho_management/README.md

-# Evaluating a breeding management strategy and population-level inbreeding avoidance for the wild population of Helmeted Honeyeater
+# Functions to evaluate the potential benefits of a breeding management strategy for wild populations

+In this repository you find the functions and code to run simulations to:
+1. Asses the presence and degree of inbreeding avoidance: _sample.random.pairs_ and _find.best.pairs_
-In this repository you can find the functions and code to run simulations of a breeding management strategy and different levels of inbreeding avoidance as presented in Robledo-Ruiz et al. (_submitted_) "Testing a novel _in-situ_ breeding management strategy for a critically endangered population".
+2. Estimate the potential benefits of implementing the breeding management strategy proposed by Robledo-Ruiz et al. (_submitted_) "Testing a novel _in-situ_ breeding management strategy for a critically endangered population": _select.pairs2split_ and _re.pair.lowest.avMSI_.

+Contact: diana.robledoruiz@monash.edu

 --------------------------------------------------------------
 The functions _sample.random.pairs_ and _find.best.pairs_ are used per site in a population (a population may be divided in multiple social subgroups: "sites").
 They require as input an MSI matrix (for the site) in vertical format (dataframe) with each row pertaining to one male-female pair and their MSI score.
 The columns should be named:
   - First column "female_band": ID of female
   - Second column "male_band": ID of male